Create your event Book a demo Sign in

 Best for: Teams already used to the long-standing academic standard

-EasyChair is the platform almost everyone in academia has used at some point, and it is genuinely capable at abstract submission and peer review.
+EasyChair is without a doubt the platform almost everyone in academia has used at some point, and it is genuinely capable at abstract submission and peer review.

 Standout Features: